Pachu Peña

-Pachu Peña stage name of José María Peña (born August 23, 1962 in Rosario) is an Argentine comedian and actor who has performed work for television and film.
+Pachu Peña stage name of José María Peña (born August 23, 1962 in Rosario) is an Argentine comedian and actor who has worked for television and film.

+Career

 In 2004 he appeared in No hay 2 sin 3 with Pablo Granados and Amelia Bence.
 He worked for a decade on the popular television show Videomatch, has hosted Peligro Sin Codificar since 2013, and in 2015 starred in the film Locos sueltos en el zoo.
 In 2015, he announced his candidacy for Santa Fe provincial deputy.